 Symposium on Global Environmental Law

-The symposium aims to discuss whether and to what extent the emerging concept/concepts of global environmental law can help shed new light on the evolution and challenges of environmental law across different levels and sectors.
-The symposium will consider the need for a future research agenda for environmental law scholarship, and the form those directions might take, including theoretical and methodological agendas.
+On 4-5 September 2017, the BENELEX team and colleagues from the Strathclyde Centre for Environmental Law and Governance (SCELG) held a Symposium on Global Environmental Law.
+The Symposium provided an opportunity to discuss whether and to what extent the emerging concept of global environmental law can help shed new light on the evolution and challenges of environmental law across different levels and sectors.

 Introduction – Prof. Elisa Morgera, BENELEX PI, Strathclyde Centre for Environmental Law and Governance (SCELG), Strathclyde Law School